emcdo411/results-stack-interview/README.md

 ---

-## 💡 Key Talking Points for ResultsStack Interview
+## 💡 Key Talking Points for ResultStack Interview

 * "At Pinto Ranch, I wasn't just a sales associate—I proactively built diagrams and researched Shopify POS upgrades.
-That same mindset is what I’d bring to ResultsStack."
+That same mindset is what I’d bring to ResultStack."
 * "At WPP, all of our QA documentation and GitHub migration planning happened inside JIRA—so I’m fluent in using tickets as the single source of truth."
 * "I've built dashboards that test, alert, and explain—automated log monitoring, regression flagging, and real-time data visuals."